Planting Instructions for Lady's Slipper Orchids

 However, once they have started growing, the leaves are sensitive to frost.
-Therefore, protect the garden orchids by covering with buckets if there are unusually late frosts or snowfall once growth has started.
+Therefore, protect the garden orchids by covering with buckets or fleece if there are late frosts or snowfall in spring.

 In summer they can survive occasional temperatures of 40°C, provided such conditions are the exception rather than the rule and provided they are planted in a shady place.
 If you need plants which are better equipped to survive prolonged periods at higher temperatures, then we recommend hybrids with Cyp. kentuckiense (such as Dietrich, Gabriela, Philipp) or Cyp. reginae (e.g. Ulla Silkens).